vmware/vSphere-machine-learning-extension/docs/introduction/mlops.rst

 .. image:: ../_static/mlops-flow.png

-The following Kubeflow add-on components or open source software are included or recommended in the Freestone Kubeflow distribution to meet these requirements.
+The following Kubeflow add-on components or open source software are included or recommended in the Kubeflow on vSphere distribution to meet these requirements.

 `Feast <https://docs.feast.dev/>`__ is a Kubeflow add-on component that provides the feature store service.
 A feature store is a centralized repository where you standardize the definition, storage, and access of features for training and serving.